 Explanation of Medical Billing

-For all medical services we provide, we will submit a claim to your Insurance Plan.
+For all the medical services we provide, we will submit a claim to your Insurance Plan.
 It is important that we have accurate information about your plan.
 After we receive the EOB benefits form, we will determine the amount, if any, that you still owe.

 Medical insurance involves 3 common forms of payment to physicians.
-These are the co-pay, the deductible and the co-insurance.
+These are the co-pay, the deductible, and the co-insurance.

 Medical billing is called fee-for-service.
 The doctor provides services, and for each service, there is a fee (or a charge).
 The amount you owe is usually less than the full fee due to fee-reduction contracts between the doctor and your health insurance company.
 Contrary to what many people believe, insurance does not “cover everything”.